Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Simulations and performance evaluation

 With respect to lower and upper bounds, it is found that under any two spheres with radii $5 R_s, 10 R_s, 100 R_s$, the maximum difference of lower and upper bounds are 0.06\% and 0.12\% respectively.
 Furthermore, under spheres with radii $5 R_s, 10 R_s, 100 R_s$ and 2D plane, the maximum difference of lower bounds is also 0.06\%, and that of upper bounds is also 0.12\%.
 More importantly, under sphere with radius $100 R_s$ and 2D plane, the maximum difference of lower bounds is $5 \times 10^{-6}$ and that of upper bounds is $2.5 \times 10^{-5}$.
 It means the probabilities under cases of sphere with radius $100 R_s$ and 2D plane are nearly the same, which is quite logical since when the radius of sphere is much more larger than the sensing radius of any node, the local of any node can be considered to be planar.

 It can be further found that under above cases, the maximum differences of simulation results, lower and upper bounds are all so small that they can be neglected.
 Consequently, it also means that the radius of sphere has little impact on the probability of any point on the sphere to be inside a spherical triangular hole.
-Our results can thus be extended to more general 3D surfaces.